michballard/CV/README.md

 Michelle (Ballard) Stephens
 ===========================

-Makers Academy graduate seeking employment as a Junior Web Developer.
+I'm a Makers Academy graduate seeking employment as a Junior Web Developer.
+I'm seeking a great company where I can extend my web development skills and utilise my background in retail, strategy and consulting.

 Recent projects
 ---------------